Fire-Dragon-DoL/programmable_scaffold_rails/README.md

 #### Regarding model_class

-Model class is auto-calculated with  `model_instance.class.model_name.human`, if you localize your model class following rails standards, you shouldn't have any problem.
+Model class is auto-calculated with  `model_instance.class.model_name.human`, if you localize your model class following Rails standards, you shouldn't have any problem.

 ## Features